SlumpGuard: An AI-Powered Real-Time System for Automated Concrete Slump Prediction via Video Analysis: Automation Strategy

 \subsubsection{Data Preprocessing}

-We crop the unrotated bounding box corresponding to $V$ from the full image to isolate the chute area.
+We crop the unrotated-bounding box corresponding to $V$ from the full image to isolate the chute area.
 From the frame at time $t$, we extract a sequence of $N$ consecutive frames from the cropped region to construct a temporally continuous input.